RickBrice/BEToolboxExtensions/docs/index.rst

 --------------------------
 The other experimental aspects of this project are

 #.
+Experiment with generating documentation using reSTructured text
+#.
 Generation of end user documentation with Sphinx and Read the Docs